 A new blog post from Joy Hyvarinen considers positive developments and question marks related to the 2015 climate agreement.
 It argues that strong rules for civil society involvement can strengthen the future climate agreement.

 These tips are intended to make it easier to understand any Multilateral Environmental Agreement (MEA).
 The tips were prepared in collaboration with a project team from the Queen Mary University of London Pro Bono Society.

-A blog post by Joy Hyvarinen argues that a sustainable development goal on climate change is essential.
+This blog post by Joy Hyvarinen argues in favour of keeping and strengthening a sustainable development goal on climate change.

 In this blog post Joy Hyvarinen comments on proposals in a recent report from the German Advisory Council on Global Change.
 The report proposes for example that civil society organizations could be given the right to take legal action under the future climate change agreement.